 United States hog producers intend to have 2.90 million sows farrow during the September-November 2013 quarter, up slightly from the actual farrowings during the same period in 2012, but down 1 percent from 2011.
 Intended farrowings for December-February 2014, at 2.87 million sows, are up 1 percent from 2013, and up slightly from 2012.

-Total number of hogs under contract, owned by producers marketing more than 5,000 head annually, but raised by contractees, accounted for 39 percent of the total U.S. hog inventory.
-That's unchanged from this time last year.
+The total number of hogs under contract owned by operations with over 5,000 head, but raised by contractees, accounted for 46 percent of the total United States hog inventory, down from 47 percent last year.

 All inventory and pig crop estimates for September 2012 through June 2013 were reviewed using final pig crop, official slaughter, death loss, and updated import and export data.
 Based on the findings of this review, an adjustment of one percent was made to the March 2013 total inventory.
 An adjustment of less than one half of one percent was made to the June 2013 total inventory.
 An adjustment of less than one and one half percent was made to the December-February 2013 pig crop.